intro2AI/intro2AI.github.io/src/content/2/en/part2c.md

 <div class="content">

-We will learn how to apply LLM to your areas of expertise
+In this section, we will look at feasible applications of large language models.
+We will discuss:
-- [ ] Examples of System 1 and System 2 tasks
+- Examples of System 1 and System 2 tasks
-- [ ] "Human in the loop" process
+- the "Human in the loop" process
-- [ ] Chatting with books, and roaming the internet!
+- Chatting with books, and roaming the internet!
 </div>